Wizcorp/AudioManager/README.md

 Play sounds using Web Audio, fallback on HTML5 Audio.
 `AudioManager` is specifically designed to works for games that have a big quantity of audio assets.
 Loading and unloading is made easy and transparent.
+If available, WizAsset is used for downloading files to disc.

 # Documentation